Jasmit22/LibraryInventory/README.md

 4. Click "Add Book" (green button) at the bottom right of the screen and a confirmation message will appear with a summary of the information you entered.
 From here you have 3 options:
    - a.
 Click "Go to Book Search" and follow the steps in from **Walkthrough 1** to search for the book you just added
    - b.
 Click "Add Another Book" to restart this walkthrough for another book
    - c.
-Click "Keep Editing" to modify or fix any mistakes that might have been made
+Click "Keep Editing" to modify or fix any mistakes that might have been made (Under construction) 🚧

 ## Walkthrough 2b: Add a Book to the System using Scanner